 Sheila is a highly motivated and strategically-oriented executive leader with a proven track-record in leading successful organizational transformation efforts.
 She has both operational and Consulting experience, having held executive positions at companies such as Bell, EY, Cap Gemini and ICBC.
-She is also a corporate board Director on public and public institutions, such as BC Assessment, UBC Sauder School and Guidewire Software.
+She is also a corporate board Director at BC Assessment and UBC Sauder School.
 She is currently the President of Tranmotion Services, a BC based boutique Consulting firm specializing in Information Technology, Change Management and Business Transformation, offering services from strategy to implementation.

 In 2015, she co-founded VanWIT given her passion for this sector and as way to contribute back to the community.
 Sheila is a Professional Engineer, member of APEGBC.
 She also holds the ICD (Institute of Corporate Directors) designation.
 She is a frequent speaker at Technology related events.

 Shelley leads IBM’s healthcare and public sector technology transformation initiatives in BC, Canada and globally.
 She helps clients turnaround and implement large projects with diplomacy –providing governance and strategic insights at every stage.

 Prior to joining IBM, Shelley was a senior executive in the BC Government holding a variety of strategic, financial and operational portfolios including Transformation, Human Services, Crown Corporations, Shared Services, and Economic Development and Trade.

 Shelley holds a Master’s degree in Business Administration from Queen’s University and is a Certified Professional Accountant.
 She sits on the Board of Directors for the BC Assessment Authority.
 She is also a mentor to the business students at UBC’s Sauder School of Business and SFU’s Beedie School of Business.